Written and first released by Rod McKuen (1964).

 Hit version by Terry Jacks (US #1/UK #1/CAN #1 1974).

-From the wiki: “‘Seasons in the Sun’ is an English-language adaptation of the 1961 song ‘L’e Moribond’ by Belgian singer-songwriter Jacques Brel with English lyrics by American singer-poet Rod McKuen (‘Jean‘).
+From the wiki: “‘Seasons in the Sun’ is the English-language adaptation of a 1961 song, ‘Le Moribond’, composed by Belgian singer-songwriter Jacques Brel with English lyrics by American singer-poet Rod McKuen (‘Jean‘).
 The original French-language song included sarcasm and references to the speaker’s wife’s infidelity.

 “The Kingston Trio recording was the first cover version of McKuen’s translation in 1963.
 McKuen would include a performance of his own work on the 1964 album Rod McKuen Sings Jacques Brel.